banirabbit/CARP/README.md

 - DynCost, a query-only total-token predictor with a robust per-service baseline and residual model;
 - P3, a validation-calibrated Pareto-compromise policy.

-This repository contains the main method only.
-Dataset construction, figure generation, ablations, and other paper-specific experiment code are intentionally excluded.
-The pre-reorganization repository snapshot remains locally in `legacy_original/` and is ignored by Git.

 ## Installation